Direct Estimation of Appearance Models for Segmentation

-Table \ref{tab:quantitative_results_estimation} compares the results of our methods to the result of ALT using several values of $\lambda$ for the segmentation step.
-We used $\rho = 0.06$ (which corresponds to $r \approx 20$ pixels for the $320 \times 320$ synthetic images) for both the algebraic and spectral methods.
-Again notice that our algorithms perform extremely well on images where the pixel values are IID.
+We see that our algorithms perform extremely well on images where the pixel values in each region are IID.
 The results on images with textures are also good and compare favorably to ALT.
 This result is compelling in particular because the proposed methods do not rely on an iterative model re-estimation scheme such as in ALT, which makes them faster and independent of initialization.
-The runtime of the different methods are shown in the last column of Table \ref{tab:quantitative_results_estimation}.
-Based on the results of these experiments we set $\lambda = 5$ for ALT in the experiments that follow.
+The average runtime of the different methods are shown in the last column of Table \ref{tab:quantitative_results_estimation}.